mondrejx/oral-formulaic-poetry/README.md

 ## Installation

 1. Clone the code from oral-formulaic-poetry [git](https://github.com/ncsa-mo/oral-formulaic-poetry.git) repository in your local folder.
 2. Install required Python packages.
-Currently `numpy`, a package for scientific computing and `pandas`, a package for data analysis tools.
+Currently `numpy`, a package for scientific computing, `pandas`, a package for data analysis tools, and a testing package `pytest`.
 3. We recommend using virtual environment, [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (preferred) for python 3.7+. for managing Python environments.
 Create the environment from the terminal at the project folder (called `ofp` here) and activate it: